johannesvollmer/exrs/GUIDE.md

 ````
 Image {
     attributes: ImageAttributes,

+    // the layer data can be either a single layer a list of layers
     layer_data: Layer | SmallVec<Layer>,
 }

 Layer {

+    // the channel data can either be a fixed set of known channels, or a list of arbitrary channels
     channel_data: SpecificChannels | AnyChannels,

     attributes: LayerAttributes,
     size: Vec2<usize>,
     encoding: Encoding,